farmera/sare_grant/study_results_balloons.md

 #### Minimum Resolution for Study

 All resolutions we have discussed here are those for standard RGB imagery.
 For multi- or hyper-spectral imagery some of the the higher resolutions drop by as much as 25%.
-Our choice of a pair of Canon S100's meant a high pixel count, and with flight altitudes between 100 and 200 ft our GSD was from 3-5 sq in or 0.06-0.17 sq ft.
+Our choice of a pair of Canon S100's meant a high pixel count and with flight altitudes between 100 and 200 ft our GSD was from 3-5 sq in or 0.06-0.17 sq ft.

 ![](img/1m-resolution.png)
 1 meter per pixel